VietAnhNguyen20/M2_DM_Anime/readme.md

 ## Ideas to be completed
-- Users and theirs location -> Distribution of users over the world
+- Users and theirs location -> Distribution of users over the world (Normalized by population)
 - Compare watching trending for each country (or each genre)

 - Which country loves the anime the most (based on number of anime completed and others stuffs (maybe weighted))

+- Number of average watched episodes by users

 - Graph (Nodes: Anime, Edges: +1 if 2 animes watch by the each user).
 Note: Using a threshold for weight of the edge -> Elimite the weights, only keep the edge with weights larger than a threshold
     - Community detection algorithm.
     - Centralities

 -> Relationship between anime

+- (2,3 animes) => Recommendation for people to watch next anime based on the first one (Frequent Pattern)

 - Graph (Nodes: Users, Edges: )